Ohkthx/COSC4353/Assignment 3/Q&A.md

 2. List what backend technologies you are using and why?
 (2 points)

-We are using Node js, express, and some type of no sql db
+We are using Node js, express, some type of no sql db, and jest for code coverage

+To run code coverage using jest:

+  1. Install Jest.
+Open terminal and type: npm install --save-dev jest
+  2. Once installed, type in terminal: npx jest --coverage

 3. IMPORTANT: list who did what within the group.
 TAs should be able to validate in GitHub, otherwise team members who didn't contribute will receive a ZERO.